10 Ways Edtech Instruments Can Enhance The Learning Process

 Emaze is a web-based presentation tool that allows users to create and store online presentations.
 Teachers can build stunning and engaging lessons and appreciate the convenience of their sophisticated, web-based work.

-Slate is instinctive and useful tool for educators.
-Users can select a theme and create presentations with images, links and text. .
+Slate is an instinctive and useful tool for educators.
+Users can select a theme and create presentations with images, links and text.
 The tool encourages creative thinking and is a smart way to integrate edtech instruments across all grade levels.

 Technology is at the center of our society.
 And integrating it into the educational process is imperative for the future success of today’s students.
 The tools listed can increase your effectiveness as a teacher, as well as enhance you, and your student’s, productivity.